 The Cambridge Centre for Health Services Research (CCHSR) is a collaboration between the University of Cambridge and RAND Europe.
 We aim to inform health policy and practice by developing methods for measuring quality of care, and evaluating ways of improving the safety, effectiveness, efficiency and experience of care.

+Professor Stephen Morris became the RAND Professor of Healthcare Research in 2019.
 A full list of staff is available here.

 More information on projects, collaborators and publications can be found on the CCHSR website.